oxtaa/incredibox-axe-boat/README.md

-# Axe Boat #MIXFORPEACE (Recreation)
+# Axe Boat #MIXFORPEACE
-Check out my latest HTML5 project!
-It's a recreation of the **'Mix For Peace'** version of Incredibox, which was part of a campaign with Axe.
-I took some stuff from the original Flash game, but I gotta admit, the bonus quality is a little bit bad.
-Altough, I put a lot of effort on this, so show me some love, alright?
+This is a recreation of the **'Mix For Peace'** version of Incredibox, which was originally made in flash player.
+I took some stuff from the original Flash game and another from some mods.

+I put a lot of effort on this, so show me some love, alright?
 Hope you have fun!